ajeetraina/labspace-sbx/labspace/03b-reviewing-agent-changes.md

 # Reviewing Agent Changes

 The agent has full write access to your workspace directory.
 Files it creates or modifies appear on your host immediately.
-This is by design — it's what makes the agent useful.
+This is by design, it's what makes the agent useful.

 But full write access includes files that **execute code automatically** when